xrdocs/application-hosting/_tutorials/2018-05-25-logging-on-ios-xr-guest-os-with-rsyslog-and-elastic-stack.md

 ```

-The syslog-ng service should listen on all IP address, because we specify 0.0.0.0 and TCP/UDP port 514.
-If you want to listen on specific IP, just replace 0.0.0.0 with your required ip address.
+The syslog-ng service should listen on all IP addresses, because we specify 0.0.0.0 and TCP/UDP port 514.
+If you want to listen to specific IP, just replace 0.0.0.0 with your required ip address.

 ```
 $ netstat -tulpn | grep 514